Swai15/Landing-Page-project/README.md

 This is the landing page for an evil corporation.
 It features HTML and CSS.

+Layout courtesy of The Odin Project